BM2Lab/SlicerRobot/README.md

 ## Support

 For issues, questions, or feature requests, please contact the BM2 Lab or open an issue in the repository.

----

-*This module was developed to enable visualization of surgical robots and medical interventional devices within the context of patient-specific medical imaging data.*